 • Did you refuse to submit to the test after being requested to do so by a law enforcement officer?

-• Did the law enforcement officer tell you that your right to drive would be suspended for one year if you refuse to submit to the test?
+• Did the law enforcement officer tell you that your right to drive would be suspended for one year if you refused to submit to the test?

 See Chapter 316, Fla.
 Stat.

 What Is The Open Container Law?
 It is unlawful for any person to possess an open container of an alcoholic beverage while operating a vehicle or while a passenger in or on a vehicle being operated.
 Any operator of a vehicle who violates this law is guilty of a noncriminal moving traffic violation and will be fined.
 A passenger of a vehicle who violates this law is also guilty of a noncriminal nonmoving traffic violation and will also be fined (§ 316.1936, Fla.
 Stat.).

 Is Driving A Right Or A Privilege?
 Driving is a privilege regulated by the State of Florida.
 It carries great responsibility.
 For more information, refer to Chapter 322, Fla.
 Stat.